 7) Insulated Water Bottle

-Also, when you’re at your desk for a long time, you can be working so hard and forget to hydrate yourself.
+When you’re at your desk for a long time, you can be so concentrated on something you forget to hydrate yourself.

 8) Tissue Box

 These are convenient to have beside you if you accidentally spilled something (I’ve definitely done this a few times) or need to blow your nose.